Bound by Corruption by BelovedStranger

 “Stand aside, pretty boy.
 This one’s ours.
 Unless you want to be fucked, too.
 You’re girly enough,” another taunted, threatened.

-Seemingly indifferent to their malice, her savior mapped the wet path down her cheeks, before bringing his fingers to his lips, drinking her tears.
+Seemingly indifferent to their malice, her saviour mapped a wet path down her cheek with the soft pad of a clawed finger, before bringing the dew he’d captured to his lips, drinking her tears.

 “Aijin, if you do not wish to see their deaths, close your eyes.”
 An ominous warning.

 Nodding her head mutely, she did as he suggested.
-She felt him leave her side, making her feel alone once more.
+She felt him leave her side, making her feel terribly alone.
 Vulnerable.
 She nearly reached for him, almost took a step after him.
-Instead, she bit her tongue and winced at the pain, tasting him as she did.
+Instead, she bit her tongue and winced at the pain, tasting their mixed blood as she did.

 Panicked and terrifying screams rent the air, distracting her from the significance of what they’d shared, of what she’d done.
 She jerked back in surprise, only to trip on the stairs that led to the alter.
 Unable to catch herself, she fell in a painful heap, but swiftly rolled to her knees with her back to the door.
 Before she could regain her feet, she heard an unnatural tearing, ripping sound, then liquid splattering across the floor.
 Gurgling followed.
 More screams, more shouts of terror—of agony.

-Her eyes were open, her gaze rapt on the shadows played along the floor and wall before her, revealing nightmarish images for all its obscurity.
-Forms flew through the air, while others were torn apart, and an endless spray of dark shadows escaped the figures before they were discarded on the ground like refuse.
+Her eyes snapped open to fall on the shadows played along the floor and wall beyond the alter, revealing nightmarish images for all their obscurity.
+Behind her, forms flew through the air, while others were torn apart, and an endless spray of dark shadows escaped the slain before they were discarded on the ground like refuse.
 She couldn’t bring herself to turn, to look.
+But neither could she compel herself to close her eyes.
 She stayed where she was, kneeling, hunched over, as though anticipating a blow.

 Something wet struck the steps inches from her right.
 She jerked, eyes wide on the crimson splatter.
 Bile rose.
-Clamping her lips shut, her eyes followed suit as a tremor of trepidation slithered down her spine.
-The sounds of the slaughter taking place behind her frightened her unbearably.
-She tried to muffle the noise by covering her ears with her small hands, but her efforts were in vain.
-The violent deaths taking place close at hand was heard all too clearly.
+Clamping her lips shut, her eyes—finally—followed suit as a tremor slithered down her spine.
+The sounds of the slaughter taking place in the close confines of the kami’s temple frightened her unbearably.
+She tried to muffle the awful noise by covering her ears, but her efforts were in vain.
+The violent deaths taking place at her back was heard all too clearly.

 Before she could build the courage to lower her hands or open her eyes, fearful of what she might see, warm, sticky hands clasped her own, lowering them to her lap.
-Fear lanced her at the unknown.
-The danger that had come for her.
+Fear lanced her at the unknown, at the danger that had come for her.

-Flinging her eyes open, her savior knelt before her on the platform, bending over her kneeling form.
-She derived no comfort from his sheltering posture.
-Blood was splattered across his white haori and painting the left half of his face, where a drop fell from his chin.
-She saw no wound upon him and knew the blood was not his own.
-Crimson wreathed his perfectly smooth, unblemished throat, even staining his silvery hair.
+Eyelids flying open, she saw her savior, crouched before her on the top stair.
+Blood was splattered across his white haori and painting the left half of his face, his throat.
+Even his hair was saturated in crimson stains.
+She stared, transfixed, as a drop fell from his chin.
+Despite the copious amount of blood saturating him, she saw no sign of a wound—and knew the ichor was not his.
 Her stricken gaze lowered to their clasped hands.
-More blood, now painted across her own skin.
+More blood, now painted across her skin.

-Shock held her immobile for long seconds, until the horror erupted inside her.
+Shock held her immobile for long seconds, until horror erupted inside her.
 She exploded into motion, yanking her hands away even as she sought escape.
-She was on her feet, backpedaling, eyes never straying from his imposing form.
+She was on her feet, backpedaling, eyes never straying from his imposing, unmoving, form.
 A mistake.
-She slipped on something slick and fell painfully on her rump, where she found a torso lying beside her, its inwards spilling out, lay in a meaty heap of human remains.
-She felt it, coagulating blood soaking into her hakama.
+She slipped on something slick and fell painfully on her rump, where she found a torso lying beside her, its inwards spilling out.
+She felt it, coagulating blood soaking into her red hakama.

-Gagging, she turned, moving to her hands and knees in a wild attempt to get away from the blood and gore, but all around her was carnage.
-Body parts and entrails littered the floor in impossible amounts.
+Gagging, she moved to her hands and knees in a wild attempt to get away from the blood and gore, but she was stuck fast.
+All around her was carnage.
+Body parts and entrails littered the floor everywhere.
 The smell of iron, urine, and bowels infiltrated her nostrils, choking her on its foul stench—the scent of death.

-Looking into the eyes of a bodiless head resting a mere foot away from her held her petrified gaze.
+There, nearly between her splayed hands, was a severed head.
+Opaque eyes, glossy in death, stared back at her with jaw open, mouth slack.
 A scream built inside her throat, bounced around her tortured mind, until a keening wail escaped to fill the loud silence.
-Blackness overtook her vision as shock had her falling to the crimson floor in a dead faint.
+Blackness overtook her vision as she fell over in a dead faint.

-When she awoke, Kagome felt herself being held in a strong embrace.
-Slowly opening her eyes, her mind blissfully blank, she looked up into the amber gaze of her savior.
-His face, neck, and hair no longer bore signs of blood.
-Until she noticed the bloodstains on his haori—and her own.
+WHEN SHE AWOKE, Kagome felt herself being held in a strong embrace.
+Slowly opening her eyes, her mind blissfully blank, she looked up into the amber gaze of her saviour.
+His face, neck, and hair no longer bore signs of carnage.
+Until she noticed the bloodstains on his haori—and on her own.

 He tilted his head, watching her in eerie silence.

 “W-who are you?
 What are you?!” demanded Kagome, her voice shrill.
-He’d denied being the Inu no Kami, but he was no mortal man.
-A sinking feeling made her ill.
-Before he answered, she knew he was a youkai.
+He’d denied being the Inu no Kami, but he was no mortal man, when a sinking feeling settled in her belly, making her ill.
+Before he answered, she knew what he was.
+Youkai.

 “An inugami.”

-She froze, even her breath stilled in her lungs as she stared at him in dawning apprehension.
+She froze, her breath stilling in her lungs as she stared at him in dawning apprehension.

 She swallowed thickly.
 “What—what do I owe you?”